 Denny steps in close to Bettencort’s aide, reaching up to frame the man’s features with his hands.

-Folt’s not bald, nor shaven-headed, rather his skull is frosted with a fine halo of fuzz.
+Folt is bald.
 His nose is a beak and his wide mouth is set in a grim line compressed between the thinnest, colorless flesh worthy of the term ‘lips’.
 Also, the man’s eyeglasses are odd, not the old-school polycarbonate lenses they initially appeared from a distance.
 Whatever they are, they exhibit a subtle honeycomb pattern.
 Discernible behind them are what appear to be leaden gray eyes.

 “Let’s not guess.
 Find him for us, Eric.
 We need to know what we’re up against.”